Date First Published: December 2, 2014

 - Encourage activities to be performed in a planned rather than ad hoc manner

-- Create uniformity and standardization of procedures and processes
+- Create uniformity and standardization of objectives, procedures and processes

-- Ensure appropriateness, comprehensiveness and timeliness of care
+- Ensure appropriateness, comprehensiveness and efficiency of care

 INCORPORATION OF CARE PLANS

-The realization of care objectives is achieved through the incorporation of Care Plans as an application for planning, implementation and evaluation of care.
-Care plans embedded in the CIS anticipate the needs of the clinician in delivering care for various patient types and provide direction to the clinician on tasks to be performed according to scenarios, occasions and events.
+The realization of care objectives is achieved through the incorporation of Care Plans as the means for planning, implementation and evaluation of care.
+Care plans, when embedded in the CIS, anticipate the needs of the clinician in delivering care for various patient types and provide direction to the clinician on tasks to be performed according to scenarios, occasions and events.
 For this purpose, the CIS has the following capabilities:

 - Provide Reference Care Plans for various health problems at various points of care